 - Ability to Learn

 In general, the classes for the Water Supply Technology and Wastewater Technology programs are not designed to transfer.

-We are glad you are interested in the Water/Wastewater Technology program at Green River Community College.
+We are glad you are interested in the Water/Wastewater Technology program at Green River College.
 The purpose of this program is to train future drinking water and wastewater operators who are significantly responsible to assure public health and environmental protection.